-Britain’s Insolvency Service has successfully shut down a major online binary options scam, Magnum Options EU, operated by Bulgarian-registered Hampshire Capital Ventures Ltd. and its successor, Solaris Vision Ltd.
+Britain’s Insolvency Service has successfully shut down a major unlicensed and unregulated online binary options brokerage, Magnum Options EU, which had been operated by Bulgarian-registered Hampshire Capital Ventures Ltd. and its successor, Solaris Vision Ltd.

 The British authorities acted after 41 separate complaints were made to the police accusing Magnum Options of committing online fraud over 13 months beginning in February 2016.
 Victims reported losses in excess of £750,000.

 An official investigation found that both Hampshire and Solaris misrepresented themselves to unsuspecting customers worldwide as British-based by using a local address on their website that turned out to be nothing more than a mail drop.
 Their operations were, in fact, located in the Bulgarian capital of Sofia.
 They did not have a British brokerage license and were not registered to conduct business in the United Kingdom.
 Neither company, nor their common sole director, Hristo Stilianov Dobrev, cooperated with the investigation.